-Irondequoit Eco-Fair 2024
+Irondequoit Eco-Fair 2025

-Learn about local green efforts and businesses at Color Irondequoit Green’s first Eco-Fair.
+Learn about local green efforts and businesses at Color Irondequoit Green’s second Eco-Fair.
 The event is to take place conveniently during the regular Thursday night Irondequoit farmer’s market.
 Have a good time, pick up local fruits, veggies, baked goods, do an activity, and hear about the great green work local folks are doing.
 Check out activities and vendors below!

 Details